-- The area is subject to high groundwater, localised flooding and poor land drainage that will need to be managed sustainably. - Any opportunities to accommodate development are likely to be constrained by existing infrastructure capacity issues, including difficulties in servicing the area with a gravity sewer system. - · The north eastern portion of these locations is partially affected by an intensive farming activity buffer. - Development in this direction at low densities will fail to achieve a compact, concentric urban form and may give rise to the coalescence of Leeston with Doyleston through the erosion of the rural outlook and amenity that assists in distinguishing the two settlements from one another. - · The land is comprised of Class III versatile soils, which are valued for their productive capacity. - · There are two sites in this area that are identified as being potentially contaminated.
+- The area is subject to high groundwater, localised flooding and poor land drainage that will need to be managed sustainably. - Any opportunities to accommodate development are likely to be constrained by existing infrastructure capacity issues, including difficulties in servicing the area with a gravity sewer system. - Development in this direction at low densities will fail to achieve a compact, concentric urban form and may give rise to the coalescence of Leeston with Doyleston through the erosion of the rural outlook and amenity that assists in distinguishing the two settlements from one another. - · The land is comprised of Class III versatile soils, which are valued for their productive capacity. - · There are two sites in this area that are identified as being potentially contaminated.